CeciliaSwe/portfolio-2nd/README.md

 As a new user, I want to be able to start a game when I am ready.
 As a new user, I want to know whether my guess was successful or not.
 As a new user, I want to see my scores increase as I answer correctly.
+As a new user, I want to know when the game is over.
 As a new user, I want a way to start a new game when the current game has ended.

 Returning users:
-As a returning user, I want to improve my precious score.
+As a returning user, I want to improve my previous score.
-As a returning user, I want to see whether the game has any new features or questions and/or categories.

 Frequent users:
 As per returning users